New Bride Street: History

 New Bride Street gets its name from the earlier Bride Street, which was named after a church dedicated to Brigit of Kildare built by the Irish prior to the Norman conquest; the medieval church was replaced by a new St Bridget's (St Bride's) in 1684.
 By 1757 Rocque's Map shows that Bride Street had been extended and renamed Bridget Street.
 Wilson’s Directory Map of 1848 shows the development of the then-unnamed New Bride Street from Kevin Street to Long Lane.
 By 1847 the street had been named New Bride Street and was extended up to the junction with Pleasants Street.
 Between 1894 and 1901, houses were built from a charitable trust of Edward Cecil Guinness for the labouring poor - three parallel ranges of mostly one and two-room flats with narrow courts between.
 The 1936 Ordnance Survey map shows the street as it is today ending at the Camden row junction.
 The street was developed by the 1860s.

+The Dublin Conservative Club operated from a building on the corner of New Bride Street and Camden Row when it closed in 2024.